 The Romanian law governing international arbitration follows the directions of the UNCITRAL Model Law, which left the matter of confidentiality to the parties' express agreement or choice of institution.
 Nevertheless, the CPC provides in article 565 that arbitrators are liable for any damage caused by breaking confidentiality.
-In this respect, the 2014 Rules of Arbitration of the Court of International Commercial Arbitration provide that the arbitration file is confidential and that the Court, the tribunal and all personnel have the obligation not to disclose any information therein without the parties' prior consent.
+In this respect, the 2017 CICA Rules of Arbitration name confidentiality as one of the core principles of the arbitration procedure, listed under article 3.
+Absent the parties' written consent, the confidentiality of the entire arbitral proceedings is protected by the Court, its President, Management Board, Secretariat, the arbitral tribunal, arbitral assistants and by all those directly involved in organising the proceedings.